ceeee33/Hackathon-2/README.md

    ![Screenshot 2023-06-28 144203](https://github.com/ceeee33/Hackathon-2/assets/117928541/ada5b417-910f-4cb5-ba7d-3b1042254357)
    ![Screenshot 2023-06-28 144318](https://github.com/ceeee33/Hackathon-2/assets/117928541/68097d9a-dc9e-4b3f-90a7-1bf4cf77525c)
    ![Screenshot 2023-06-28 144318](https://github.com/ceeee33/Hackathon-2/assets/117928541/aa055d09-696d-4739-ae43-b1b1a4beffad)
+   At this location, player choose to unlock the next location by using “Photo”.
+Since there is no this item in the player’s inventory list, the player cannot unlock the next location.
    ![Screenshot 2023-06-28 144415](https://github.com/ceeee33/Hackathon-2/assets/117928541/167cc8b1-419e-4b81-abcf-7383d9956bac)
+   After that, the player is trying to collect this item again from this location and use it to unlock the next location.
    ![Screenshot 2023-06-28 144509](https://github.com/ceeee33/Hackathon-2/assets/117928541/361460a8-2a7b-4e9e-905e-7fdcb9be9a37)
+   Congratulation!
+The last location is unlocked.
+No more location to explore.
+The player has won the game and the progress will be save to file.
+Although the player already unlock all of the location, but he can choose to collect more items that can increase his score.

+   After the progress has been saved, it will lead player to quit the game.
    ![Screenshot 2023-06-28 144929](https://github.com/ceeee33/Hackathon-2/assets/117928541/e2895452-cf71-4316-aa6c-15a172e5773a)
+   Right now, the same player runs the game.If the player is an existing player, when the player start the game, after entering his name, a function call “loadProgress()” will try to find whether the file based on the player’s name exist or not..
+The “I found your file!” appear at game interface shows that the game contains the data of the player.
+It will starts to load the previous game data and set up the previously game situation to the player.
    ![Screenshot 2023-06-28 144948](https://github.com/ceeee33/Hackathon-2/assets/117928541/b1d3c3c5-4728-44df-8b5b-fec8d39bdebb)
+   Right now, the current location’s name and description will be shown at the game interface, representing the player’s previous last location.
+The player is trying to show his inventory.
+Luckily, the items collected by the player still remain in the inventory list.
    ![Screenshot 2023-06-28 145005](https://github.com/ceeee33/Hackathon-2/assets/117928541/7847c49d-fddc-4bc7-b6df-c2ae1f653c3b)
+   The player chooses to quit the game.
+A line is executed to ask whether the player wants to quit the game or not.
+If the player chooses yes.
+The current data of the player and the condition for each location will be saved to the file.
+After the file is closed, the game will be quit.